Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/26804c5d-8363-4751-bfb1-2626cae9910e)

-# Shell as Logan and Privilege Escalation
+# Shell as logan and Privilege Escalation

 Now that we have access to Logan's account, we can cat the user flag: